Younium Blog

 Here are a few reasons:

-• They help you easily procure SaaS funding and win over potential investors.
+• They help you secure SaaS funding and win over potential investors.

 • They track the success of new features or price models.

-• If you report the right metrics it’ll drive your decisions based on facts.
+• If you report the right metrics it’ll drive your decisions with data, not assumptions.

 • Using these subscription business metrics, you can benchmark your performance against competitors.